-- · Increased problems paying attention or concentrating - Increased problems remembering or learning new information - · Longer time needed to complete tasks or assignments - Difficulty organizing tasks - Inappropriate or impulsive behavior during class - Greater irritability - · Less able to cope with stress or is more emotional

-It is normal for students to feel frustrated, sad, and even angry because they cannot return to recreation or sports right away, or cannot keep up with schoolwork.
+- · Increased problems paying attention or concentrating - Increased problems remembering or learning new information - · Longer time needed to complete tasks or assignments - · Difficulty organizing tasks - · Inappropriate or impulsive behavior during class - · Greater irritability - · Less able to cope with stress or is more emotional angry because they cannot return to recreation or sports right away, or cannot keep up with schoolwork.
 A student may also feel isolated from peers and social networks.
 Talk with the student about these issues and offer support and encouragement.
 As the student's symptoms decrease, the extra help or support can be removed gradually.